#1 High energy badminton

 Hanebado is a deliberately unpleasant anime.
 It dives headfirst into drama with little build-up or restraint, resulting in a story and characters that seem absurd.
 Most of the central cast is shockingly toxic, which made it hard to get into the show and find someone (or anything) to root for.
 First impressions were bad… but I came around to appreciating just how extreme the series is.

 It’s no buddy-buddy school club where cute girls play badminton against each other.
 These are angry people who use the sport to vent their frustrations and humiliate the people they hate.
-Matches are cutthroat and filled with smack talk and taunts that gets way too personal.
+Matches are cutthroat and filled with smack talk that gets way too personal.
 Sportsmanship goes right out of the window and characters—especially main character Ayano Hanesaki—look like they are just about ready to rip their opponent’s throat out the moment the match is over.
-It’s uncomfortable to say the least, which is made even better (or worse) by the show using visuals usually reserved for horror anime to achieve it.
+It’s uncomfortable to say the least, which is made even better (or worse) by the show utilizing visuals usually reserved for horror anime to achieve it.

 #3 Damn cool protagonists